Located in: Serbia

 Tuition fees for the university are as follows:

 Foundation year: one-time payment

 The university's medical graduates get international recognition of their degrees.
 The World Health Organisation recognises it through its World Directory of Medical Schools.
 In addition, the UK General Medical Council also recognises the university.

 Yes.
-You can study general medicine and dentistry in English.
+You can study general medicine, pharmacy, and dentistry in English.

 Yes.
 As of 2022, the university has over 20 graduates registered with the UK General Medical Council.

 Yes.
 There is an entrance exam in Biology and Chemistry.

 Students need to pass the entrance exam.
 In addition, they need a high school diploma, and non-native speakers should present an English-proficiency certificate.